torvalds/linux/Documentation/driver-api/pm/devices.rst

 and chip errata.
 It's simplest if the hardware state hasn't changed since the suspend was carried out, but that can only be guaranteed if the target system sleep entered was suspend-to-idle.
-For the other system sleep states that may not be the case (and usually isn't for ACPI-defined system sleep states, like S3).
+For the other system sleep states that may yest be the case (and usually isn't for ACPI-defined system sleep states, like S3).

-Drivers must also be prepared to notice that the device has been removed while the system was powered down, whenever that's physically possible.
+Drivers must also be prepared to yestice that the device has been removed while the system was powered down, whenever that's physically possible.
 PCMCIA, MMC, USB, Firewire, SCSI, and even IDE are common examples of busses where common Linux platforms will see such removal.
-Details of how drivers will notice and handle such removals are currently bus-specific, and often involve a separate thread.
+Details of how drivers will yestice and handle such removals are currently bus-specific, and often involve a separate thread.

-These callbacks may return an error value, but the PM core will ignore such errors since there's nothing it can do about them other than printing them in the system log.
+These callbacks may return an error value, but the PM core will igyesre such errors since there's yesthing it can do about them other than printing them in the system log.